 Of course, when the sun comes up, you’ll have the opposite problem, as any skier or snowboarder well knows.
 Sunshine plus heavy snowcover can lead to snow blindness.
 Don’t forget your sunglasses!

 Let’s talk internal clocks.
 Like humans and just about every other animal, reindeer regulate their sleeping patterns with melatonin.
 During the Nightless Night in Lapland, when the sun stubbornly refuses to set, reindeer’s bodies suppress melatonin allowing them more time to binge the latest season of Game of Thrones.
 Just kidding, it’s so they can eat.
 The 24/7 sunshine causes a green explosion across Lapland, and reindeer travel far and wide to eat lichens, grasses, herbs and more in preparation for the colder seasons.
 Bloodsucking insects can irritate reindeer, driving them out of the wilderness and onto the roads, so be wary.
 Like in winter, the color of their fur matches their surroundings, which can make them hard to see if you’re driving.
-And remember, reindeer travel in herds, so if you see one, there are likely more hiding in the woods like Arctic ninjas.
+And remember, reindeer travel in herds, so if you see one, there are likely more hiding in the woods like Arctic velociraptors.

 Another problem, especially in the beginning and end of summer is long stretches of low sun, which can mean driving into sunlight, or having it blast from your rear-view mirror.
 Sunglasses are a must, but even then, they might not be enough.
 In these cases, stop at a rest area or a scenic overview and relax for a while.
 Maybe you’ll come to better understand what makes Finns some of the happiest people on Earth.

 Summer is probably the best time to explore Lapland by car.
 But if you drive an electric car, you might be concerned by all this talk of vast wilderness and tiny villages.
-But, just our antlered friends, electric car charging points abound in Lapland (link and map in Finnish).
+But, just like our antlered friends, electric car charging points abound in Lapland (link and map in Finnish).

-In total, there are about 30 charging points.
+In total, there are about 30 charging points (as of 2019).
 Rovaniemi has the most (6), but there are a dozen scattered throughout western Lapland, from Kilpisjärvi to Kemi.
 In northern Lapland, there are fewer charging points, but you’ll find one in Vuotso, one in Inari and a pair in Karigasniemi.
 The greatest distance between any two charging points is just under 200km, from Kuusamo to Rovaniemi.
 And if you explore beyond the borders of northern Lapland, you’ll find more charging points along the main highways in northern Norway.

 Mad for mushrooms